paasmaker/paasmaker/documentation/source/developer-major-systems.rst

 Node Registration
 -----------------

-The Pacemaker will make it's decisions on what actions to take based on the data recorded in it's SQL database.
+The Pacemaker will make its decisions on what actions to take based on the data recorded in it's SQL database.
 This means that it needs to know what nodes are available, and the status of each instance on that node.